Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 First, create a customer data model.

 What are the key attributes of a customer and the related entities?
-Account, contact, opportunity, contract, billing account, user, user account, ticket.
-Mapping these out, first as concepts on paper and then as they relate to the various GTM and product systems, is a vital discipline and the best first step you can take.
+Account, contact, opportunity, contract, billing account, user, user account, ticket Mapping these out, first as concepts on paper and then as they relate to the various GTM and product systems, is vital and it’s also the best first step you can take.

 To do this, you’ll need to identify an “owner” or a couple owners of customer data.
-Likely, if you have RevOps, they’ll be a crucial voice in this initiative.
-But your head of data, analytics, or BI should also be at the table.
-In fact, it’s an area of expertise that data pros have (data modelling and data architecture), and it’s a great way for data teams to add immediate value.
+Likely, if you have RevOps, they should play a critical role in this initiative.
+If you’ve got a Head of data, Head of Analytics, or Head of BI on your team, they should definitely be involved.
+In fact, it’s data teams’ area of expertise (data modeling and data architecture), so it’s a great way for them to add immediate value.

 If you skip this step, you’ll be fixing data flow issues for a long time.